yaph/logya/docs/gettingstarted.rst

     logya generate

-This command generates HTML files from the documents found in the content directory, collections for Web site directories, and copies static resources to the newly created ``public`` directory.
+This command generates HTML files from the documents found in the content directory, collections for website directories, and copies static resources to the newly created ``public`` directory.

 Serve site from public directory: